Cell decision-making through the lens of Bayesian learning

-Cell sensing is usually defined as a process where cells communicate with the external environment based on their internal regulatory network of signalling molecules.
+Cell sensing is usually defined as a process where cells communicate with the external environment based on their internal regulatory network of signaling molecules.
 In the context of Bayesian learning cells, the cell sensing distribution $P(\mathbf{Y}|\mathbf{X})$ plays a central role.
-The problem is that the regulation between a particular sensing molecule and the set of microenvironmental variables can be pretty complex \cite{Su2022}.
-Without loss of generality, we constrain ourselves to one-dimensional internal and external variables.
+The problem is that the regulation between a particular sensing molecule and the set of microenvironmental variables can be complex \cite{Su2022}.
+For simplicity, we constrain ourselves to one-dimensional internal and external variables.
 Let's consider the microenvironment $Y$ is sensed by the internal state $X$ as

-Here, we assume that the cell sensing function $F(\cdot)$ also depends on moments of the microenvironmental variable.
-Now, if we do a Taylor series expansion around the mean value of the internal state $\bar{X}$ in Eq.(\ref{corr}):
+Here, we assume that the cell sensing function $F(\cdot)$ also depends on moments of the microenvironmental variable and consequently we assume their existence.
+Now, if we do a Taylor series expansion around the mean value of the internal state $\bar{X}$ in Eq.~(\ref{corr}):

 Here, we define the bias term $b=F(\Bar{X})-\Bar{Y}$ and the linear sensing response to microenvironmental changes $Y$ defined by $g=\mid\frac{\partial}{\partial X}F(\bar{X})\mid$.
+Please note that both $b$ and $g$ depend only on the moments of $Y$.
 The biological relevance of this linear sensing function can be found in the classical receptor-ligand models \cite{lauffenburger1996receptors}.
 In particular, let us assume that the sensed environment variable $Y|X$ is the ligand-receptor complex and the variable $X$ corresponds to the receptor density.
-If $g$ is a first order Hill function for the first moment of $Y$, who in this context is the ligand concentration, and if $ F(\Bar{X})=0$, then first Eq.~(\ref{corr}) corresponds to the textbook steady state of the complex formation \cite{lauffenburger1996receptors}.
+If $g$ is a first order Hill function for the first moment of $Y$, which in this context is the ligand concentration, and if $ F(\Bar{X})=0$, then first Eq.~(\ref{corr}) corresponds to the textbook steady state of the complex formation \cite{lauffenburger1996receptors}.